2006 International Darts League

-The 2006 Topic International Darts League was a darts tournament held in the Triavium, Nijmegen, Netherlands from 6 to 14 May 2006.
+The 2006 Topic International Darts League was a darts tournament held at the Triavium in Nijmegen, Netherlands, from 6 to 14 May 2006.
 The tournament was sponsored by Topic, a Dutch-based electronics, software and hardware manufacturer.

-It began as a tournament for BDO players, but Dutch broadcaster SBS-6 invited five PDC/non-WDF players for the first time to this event, with Raymond van Barneveld's switch to the PDC earlier in the year being a vital part of that decision.
+It began as a tournament for BDO players, but Dutch broadcaster SBS-6 invited five PDC/non-WDF players to this event for the first time, with Raymond van Barneveld's switch to the PDC earlier in the year being a vital part of that decision.

 Results

 The draw was conducted on 10 March 2006.